 Safeguards and responding to a breach

-This guide is to assist public bodies and health trustees to ensure the necessary safeguards are in place when choosing to send personal information or personal health information by fax.
-It also provides a checklist of things to do when a misdirected fax is sent or received. \
+This guide assists public bodies and health trustees to ensure the necessary safeguards are in place when choosing to send personal information (pi) and personal health information (phi) by fax.
+It also provides a checklist of things to do when a misdirected fax is sent or received.

 In Saskatchewan, government institutions, local authorities and health trustees have a duty to protect personal information and personal health information through The Freedom of Information and Protection of Privacy Act (FOIP), The Local Authority Freedom of Information and Protection of Privacy Act (LA FOIP) and The Health Information Protection Act (HIPA).
 The following guide provides a list of appropriate safeguards when using fax to transmit personal information and personal health information, what to do when a misdirected fax is sent or received and what to expect in an investigation by the Information and Privacy Commissioner (IPC).

 Faxing personal information or personal health information increases the risk of an unauthorized collection, use or disclosure of this information.
 Some reasons for these risks include:

 - Human error: we can easily make an error when entering a 10 digit fax number into the fax machine, or using auto-suggest functions, sending personal information/personal health information to the wrong number resulting in it being received by an unintended recipient without a legitimate need to know.